musicalculinarists/beautiful-jekyll/_posts/2019-09-08-norman-fucking-rockwell.md

 > Self-loathing poet, resident Laurel Canyon know-it-all<br>
-> You talk the walls when the party gets bored of you<br>
+> You talk to the walls when the party gets bored of you<br>
 > But I don’t get bored, I just see it through<br>
 > Why wait for the best when I could have you?

 The melody is also just so well done, and Lana’s voice soars with the flooding of the chorus and the way the song builds up is so good.
 Also the subtle horns going on with the production and as a closer to the song are so lovely.
-I all feels like you’re blowing through some warm summertime past, and I don’t know man, it’s just so good.
+It all feels like you’re blowing through some warm summertime past, and I don’t know man, it’s just so good.

 {: .box-note}
 Listen to it!